-An employee’s first day should be in line with that impression.
+The initial employee experience at your company should be in line with that first impression.
 “If you're a high tech organization that has a cool brand and that uses social media and talks about innovation when you're advertising to attract new associates, that's great.
 But if on a new hire's first day you hand them 15 different forms to fill out, your employment brand message has just died," says Perry.

 2. Don’t treat every new employee the same.

 John Sullivan, former chief talent officer for Agilent Technologies and a professor of management at San Francisco State University, tells Inc., “Onboarding is a performance-based, customized approach.”
 The customization should also factor into your management style: what motivates one employee might do the opposite for another.
 Sullivan suggests checking in with each new employee regarding how they liked to be managed: “Why don't ask you upfront ‘What is the best way to manage you?’”

 3. Do set your new employee up for success— literally.